Mrs. Dodds: The Fury Unveiled – A Deep Dive into Percy Jackson's First Antagonist

 Mrs. Dodds' Role in the Narrative: Setting the Stage

 Mrs. Dodds' primary role is to serve as the catalyst for Percy's journey.
 Her attack, which nearly kills him, forces him to confront the truth about his heritage and his place in the world of demigods.
 Her actions set the narrative in motion, compelling Percy to leave his seemingly normal life behind and embark on a quest to prevent a catastrophic war between the gods.
-Without her initial attack, Percy might have remained oblivious to his divine lineage and the impending conflict.
+Without her initial attack, Percy might have remained oblivious to his divine lineage and the impending conflict And it works..

-Beyond initiating Percy's quest, Mrs. Dodds also provides crucial exposition.
+Beyond initiating Percy's quest, Mrs. Plus, dodds also provides crucial exposition.
 Her actions serve as a clear and immediate example of the dangers facing demigods.
 Her brutal attack is a stark introduction to the power and ruthlessness of the mythological world.
 This early display of supernatural power sets the stage for the greater challenges and threats that Percy will encounter throughout the series.

 Mrs. Dodds' Powers and Abilities: A Fury's Arsenal